SIM box

-A SIM box (also called a SIM bank) is device used as part of a Voice-over-IP gateway installation.
+A SIM box (also called a SIM bank or SIM server) is device used as part of a Voice-over-IP gateway installation.
 It contains a number of SIM cards, which are linked to the gateway but housed and stored separately from it.
 A SIM box can have SIM cards of different mobile operators installed, permitting it to operate with several GSM gateways located in different places.

 A group of SIM boxes is sometimes called a SIM farm.